sensu/sensu-docs/content/sensu-core/1.4/_index.md

 a Software-as-a-Service (SaaS) solution &ndash; which means Sensu gives you full control over the availability of your monitoring solution.

-- **Monitor containers, microservices, and physical infrastructure using the same automated workflows**
+- **Monitor containers, microservices, and physical infrastructure using the same automated workflows.**

 Sensu is a flexible, scalable monitoring event pipeline that works with everything from the server closet to Kubernetes.
 Using custom-built tools?
 Write your own [Sensu plugins][4] in the language of your choice (Ruby, Go, Python, you name it) or integrate with the Sensu API.

-- **Send context-rich alerts and notifications**
+- **Improve team signal by sending context-rich alerts and notifications.**

 Get meaningful alerts when and where you need them.
 Sensu integrates with the tools and services your organization already uses like [PagerDuty][1], [Slack][2], and more.
 Check out the voer

-- **Support cloud-based infrastructure with dynamic client registration and de-registration**
+- **Support cloud-based infrastructure with dynamic client registration and de-registration.**

 When servers are provisioned, they automatically register themselves with Sensu, so there's no need to manually add or configure new servers.

-- **Use infrastructure-as-code best practices**
+- **Use infrastructure-as-code best practices and industry-standard tools.**

 Sensu exposes 100% of its configuration as JSON files, making it easy to integrate with tools like [Chef][9], [Puppet][10], and [Ansible][11]).

-- **Open source software with commercial support**
+- **Open source software backed by Sensu Inc.**

 Sensu Core is open-source software freely available under a permissive [MIT License][12] and publicly available on [GitHub][13].